dr-houjian/DBSCAN-DPC/README.md

 # DBSCAN-DPC
-Code of the paper "Flexible Density Peak Clustering for Real-World Data"
+Code of the DBSCAN-DPC algorithm proposed in the paper "Flexible Density Peak Clustering for Real-World Data"